Azure/azure-functions-signalrservice-extension/samples/bidirectional-chat/README.md

 ## Run sample in Azure

 It's a quick try of this sample.
-You will create an Azure Signalr Service and an Azure Function app to host sample.
+You will create an Azure SignalR Service and an Azure Function app to host sample.
 And you will launch chatroom locally but connecting to Azure SignalR Service and Azure Function.

 ### Create Azure SignalR Service